achowd53/DiscordChessBot/README.md

 - https://pixabay.com/vectors/chess-pieces-set-symbols-game-26774/

 Things to Do:
-- Make sure Check, Checkmate, Draw, Stalemate work
+- Make sure Draw, Stalemate work
 - Make sure you can concurrently have the bot running multiple games at once
 - Add en passante to move validity for pawn and complete method to do it
 - Add to lookForChecks a way to see if en passante will result in a check